Cuauhtlatoatzin/indigenous-peoples-history/README.md

 ### Monte Alto Culture - Guatemala (1800 BCE - 200 CE)

+They also had large stone heads along with the Olmec.
+Bacame a cultural center from 400 BCE - 200 CE.

 * [Monte Alto Culture](https://en.wikipedia.org/wiki/Monte_Alto_culture)
+  `Many of the Monte Alto sculptures are magnetic as well.
+Since certain distinctive patterns of magnetism recur with some frequency, it would appear that the sculptures were executed by artisans who were aware of these properties.
+If this is true, the Monte Alto sculptures no doubt deserve recognition as the oldest known magnetic artifacts in the world.`

 ### San Lorenzo Tenochtitlán - San Lorenzo, Veracruz - Olmec (1700 BCE - 900 BCE)